 Particular state of distress is the Work-Related Stress (WRS).
 WRS is a condition of imbalance that occurs when the worker feels incapable of meeting the demand placed on them at work.
 When this condition is prolonged over time, it gains importance and can impact negatively on the individual and therefore, on the organisation/company where they work.
 Stress is phenomenon linked to an individual’s perception of the situations in which they work; therefore, there are no inherently stressful situations, only potentially stressful ones.
 Stress thus arises from a situation perceived as threatening, due to an environmental demand perceived as exceeding the individual’s perception of their own ability to cope with it.
+Source: ref: Work-related stress 2004_Framework Agreement

 Different levels of stress